Skip to main content

 See what scripts are contributing to INP delays

-The new Long Animation Frames (LoAF) API reports what scripts are contributing to rendering delays.
+The Long Animation Frames (LoAF) API reports what scripts are contributing to rendering delays.
 That's especially useful when a rendering delay occurs at the time when a user interacts with the page.

 LoAF screenshot